‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

 — One Piece Fandom (@OPfandom) February 9, 2017

 Assuming Brook may have failed to steal the Road Poneglyph, Pedro and others express their regret about the dangers he faced for attempting to steal them, and also state they are glad that the group is still alive despite the numerous, seemingly insurmountable, odds.
-Although slightly shaken, Brook proceeds to lift part of his skull and pulls out a folded paper, shocking Jinbei, Carrot and others.
+Although slightly shaken, Brook proceeds to lift part of his skull and pulls out a folded paper, shocking Jinbei, Carrot, and the others.

-Pedro explains that stealing the Road Poneglyphs or their impression in his case; weren’t easy.
+Pedro explains that stealing the Road Poneglyphs, or their impression in his case, wasn’t easy.
 Pedro reveals that he had barely managed to obtain a “rubbing” of the Poneglyphs before Big Mom and her henchmen showed up, and he was apprehended.
 As expected, Brulee and the steam engine hauling them are shocked beyond belief.

 [⚠CHAPTER 855 SPOILER⚠]